ryw27/pds-final-proj/pdsfinalreport/index.markdown

 ## **Data Cleaning and Exploratory Data Analysis**
 A lot of data cleaning was needed.
 There were multiple columns and rows that had NA values that needed to be cleaned in order to ensure best results.
 We first checked how many games had NA values in the character selections to see how many fully valid games were available.
-In the end, the massive amount of data was compressed to just 20378 games with all 5 character selections intact. [todo - how were columns cleaned?]
+In the end, the massive amount of data was compressed to just 20378 games with all 5 character selections intact.

 ### **Univariate Analysis**

 Next, the data was filtered for Vi and Jinx games in particular.
 The original non filtered dataframe was used, meaning that games with NAN values were included.
-This may have affected the data, but the we thought the effect wasn't too big.
+This may have affected the data, but we thought the effect wasn't too big.
 The more important aspect was seeing how prevalent the use of Jinx and Vi were.
 We first copied the original DataFrame, changing every entry in the character selection columns to NAN if they were not Jinx or Vi.
 Then, all rows with all NAN values in the character selection columns were dropped.
 The resulting DataFrame was one-hot encoded to yield a 3 column DataFrame, a boolean denoting the presence of Jinx in a game, a boolean for Vi, and the result.
 We were left with 3861 games, with 512 Vi only games, 3292 Jinx only games, 236 Vi wins, and 1644 Jinx wins.
 Finally, these datapoints were used to create the following graph.
 Clearly, Jinx was the more popular character.

 ![Vi and Jinx Popularity Comparison](../jinxvigames(1).png) *Figure 1: Side-by-side bar graphs of games with Vi and games with Jinx in comparison to total games*